-Izmir is probably the most livable city in Turkey.
+Izmir is probably one of the most livable cities in Turkey.
 Teachers at the Izmir American College are blessed with a laid-back local lifestyle, wonderful weather and numerous activities in and around the city.

 Smyrna (as it was known for thousands of years) has always been a hub of civilization, trade, commerce, religion and the arts.
 But for people who call Izmir home, the greatest part of living in the city is not its historical and contemporary importance – it is rather the city’s seductive combination of livability and urban dynamism.

 The sun in Izmir shines for 300 days a year, allowing for countless activities that are best enjoyed in the sun: Bike riding, hiking, water sports and other classics popular across the Mediterranean.
 The local Aegean-inflected cuisine is a particular delight.

 Unlike other cities on the Aegean and Mediterranean coasts, Izmir is a vibrant economic hub.
 It is one of Turkey’s major ports and has a highly developed sea, air, land and rail transport system.